june5/public/Quotes.md

 # Quotes

 1. "Go into the world and do well.
-But more importantly go into the world a do good."
+But more importantly go into the world and do good."
 Minor Myers Jr.

 2. "Never doubt that a small group of thoughtful, committed citizens can change